Support for Aktion Sühnezeichen Friedensdienste e.V.

 Summercamp in Osnabrueck, Germany © ASF

-In the summer of 2025, ASF once again offered its popular summer camps, bringing together young people from various countries to engage with the history of National Socialism and actively participate in shaping a culture of remembrance.
+In the summer of 2025, ASF once again offered its popular educational and dialogue format of the summer camps, bringing together young people from various countries to engage with the history of National Socialism and actively participate in shaping a culture of remembrance.
 The programs combine historical education with creative work and promote international exchange.
 The summer camps took place, among other locations, in Berlin-Schöneweide, Osnabrück, and Oświęcim (Auschwitz)—each with its own focus.

 „Searching for Traces of Forced Labour“ in Berlin